teddyjungreis/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used in the function personalDice
+since it is calling and returning another function within it.
+I can tell because there are nested
+functions that deal with lexical scopes.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The resulting console log string is always the same, but the dice roll value in that string could change.
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope is the personalDice function
+and global variables/entire code, everything beyond it externally.

 ### Task 3 - Stretch Goals